taidur/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Let's calculcate total number of steps taken per day and plot the histogram.
+Let's calculate total number of steps taken per day and plot the histogram.
 In this case we ignore NA values.

 ```r